 - Manage the network Windows Servers remotely with your Windows 8 or 8.1 using Remote Server Administration Tools.
 The Remote Server Administration Tools for Windows 8.1 will help you as IT or System administrators to manage roles and features that are installed on server computers that are running Windows Server 2012 or Windows Server 2012 R2.
 For the remote controlling task of Windows Servers, your client computer must be pro or enterprise edition of Windows 8.1.

-- This MCSA lab manual articles is about install and configure Network Policy Server (NPS).
+- This MCSA lab manual articles is about installed and configure the Network Policy Server (NPS).
 NPS in Windows Server is used to create and enforce network access policies for client health, authentication and authorization of connection requests.
 You configure the NPS as a Remote Authentication Dial-In User Service (RADIUS) server….
 So let’s Installing the Network Policy on Windows Server.

 - The step by step guide MCSA Lab manual articles to configure Network Access Protection (NAP).
 The NAP is a Microsoft technology for controlling network access of a computer, based on its health.
 With NAP, system administrators of an organization can define policies for system health requirements.
-For instance System health requirements are whether the computer has the most recent operating system updates installed.
-The computer host based firewall is installed and enabled etc.
+For instance, System health requirements are whether the computer has the most recent operating system updates installed.
+The computer host-based firewall is installed and enabled etc.